oesteban/hcph-sops/docs/processing/qaqc-criteria-FC.md

         - [ ] Include more motion regressors by switching motion regression strategy using the `--motion "full"` flag when running `funconn.py`.
         - [ ] Increase the cut-off frequency of the low-pass filtering using the `--low-pass` flag of `funconn.py` if the QC-FC distribution still does not meet the 95% cutoff.
         - [ ] If tweaking the preprocessing does not suffice to reach the threshold QC-FC% &ge; 95%, exclude additional sessions following [the exclusion criteria detailed below](#qc-fc-distributions-1).

-!!! warning "Contradictory QA criteria"
-    Please be aware that the QA criteria outlined here directly contrast [those of the FC distributions](#fc-distributions).
-    Therefore, finding a trade-off that respects the QA criteria across all three group visualizations is necessary.

 ## QC-FC versus Euclidean distance